 Praised in 16 international singing competitions for his warm, natural and powerful tone, he has the particularity to have a double degree in lyric singing and contemporaray dance from the CNSM of Lyon.
 Next to his opera performances, he therefore collaborated with prestigious choreographers (J-C Gallotta, L. Scozzi, P. Bausch Atelier, Montalvo-Hervieu…), distinguishing himself as ONE OF THE FEW ARTISTS IN THE WORLD mastering these two arts and performing them together.

 Released in Sept.
-18, his debut album ADN BAROQUE has created the event (BEST SELLING ALBUM 18/19 for a french lyric artist) and is touring for more than 40 dates in a unique singing and dancing reinvented recital praised by more than 20 000 spectators.
+18, his debut album ADN BAROQUE has created the event (BEST SELLING ALBUM 18/19 for a french lyric artist, more than 1.3 million of views on Youtube) and is touring for more than 40 dates in a unique singing and dancing reinvented recital praised by more than 20 000 spectators.

 2014 // Semi-Finalist of Pietro Antonio Cesti International Singing Contest (Innsbruck, Austria)